pocketrice/themepak/README.md

 # themepak
-Various personal colour schemes/themes for an assortment of software I've made.
+Various personal colour schemes/themes for a smattering of software I use.